fedora-infra/python-fedora/doc/django.rst

     FAS_PASSWORD = '<password>'
     FAS_USERAGENT = '<user agent>'

+``FAS_ADMINS`` is a tuple of usernames that you want to have superuser rights in the Django project.

 Additionally, set ``FAS_GENERICEMAIL`` to ``False`` in order to use the email address specified in FAS instead of <username>``@fedoraproject.org``.